LightKone/Yggdrasil/Yggdrasil/README.md

 Protocols can be defined in two ways:

 1. Following an independent execution model:
-	* In this the protocol is configured by the runtime to run on an independ execution thread
+	* In this the protocol is configured by the runtime to run on an independent execution thread
 2. Following a shared execution model:
-	* In this the protocol is configured by the runtime to run withing the context of the execution of the protocol executor.
+	* In this the protocol is configured by the runtime to run within the context of the execution of the protocol executor.

 To configure the protocol to run in one model or the other, protocols are required to have a an initialization function, where they create a protocol definition.
 This definition will contain all the necessary information that is required for the runtime to configure and execute the protocol correctly.

 As an example: